Employer Insights

 Age Verification

-The last step when hiring minors is verifying their age.
+The last step when hiring minors is verifying the age of the minor employee.
 When hiring minors, employers must keep a copy of one of the following on file in order to verify a minor worker’s age:

 • Birth certificate and Social Security card